marvelousmaaz04/machine-downtime-prediction/README.md

 # Machine Downtime Prediction
 Synthetic dataset has been created and saved in the file `machine_data.csv`.
-Appropriate machine learning models have be trained and evaluated on the dataset.
+Appropriate machine learning models have been trained and evaluated on the dataset.
 Flask API has been created for user/front-end interaction with the model.

 ## Setup